PPBDS/tutorial.helpers/vignettes/details.md

 We have seen weird situations in which even doing all of the above did not work.
 The required hack was to install the new package in your main (default) library.
 Now, it seems weird that this would help since, with **renv**, we should never be using that location.
 I suspect that there is a bug involved in the interaction between R CMD check and **renv**.

-## Revisit use of functions from **learnr**

-Unexported objects imported by ':::' calls:
-  ‘learnr:::get_all_state_objects’ ‘learnr:::read_request’
-  ‘learnr:::submissions_from_state_objects’

-Because learnr will not export the three functions which we use in submission_functions.R, we have no choice but to use ::: in order to access them.
-Doing do produces a NOTE when we run R CMD check.
-I find that annoying.
-I tried just providing my own copies in submission_functions.R, but that did not work.
-(Perhaps the problem is that they themselves use other learnr functions which I don't have access to?)

-NWL Update August 14th: In the last few days, learnr has exported the functions, learnr::get_tutorial_state() and learnr::get_tutorial_info(), which eliminates the need for all functions with ':::'.
-All uses of ':::' has been replaced in this package.

 ## Tour of the Package Functions